shibanisankpal/Survey-Platform/README.md

 # Online Survey Platform
-The Online Survey and Data Analysis Platform is a web application designed to facilitate the creation of custom surveys, collect responses, and perform data analysis through interactive visualizations and statistics.
-This platform is particularly useful for market researchers, businesses, and organizations seeking to gather valuable insights from their target audiences.
+The Online Survey and Data Analysis Platform is a web application designed to facilitate the creation of custom surveys, collect responses, and perform data analysis through interactive visualizations.

 ## Features
 -Create Custom Surveys: Users can easily create surveys by providing a survey title and adding multiple questions.
 The platform offers a dynamic interface to add or remove questions on-the-fly, enabling users to design comprehensive surveys.